MindNode Triad

 1. Select a node by clicking on it.

-2. Then tap/double-click a tag in the Tags tab of the panel (iOS)/Tags sidebar (Mac).
+2. Then tap/click a tag in the tags pop-up.

 You can remove a tag from a node the same way.
-Another way to remove a tag from a node is to select the node, then tap/click the colored circle that indicates the tag.
-A pop-up will appear; on your Mac, you can hover over the tag's name and remove it by clicking the (–) icon; on iOS, you can delete the tag by swiping left over it.
+Another way to remove a tag from a node is to tap/click the colored label that indicates the tag on a node.
+A pop-over will appear; on your Mac, right-click on the tag in the pop-over to open the context menu and select Remove; on iOS, you can delete the tag by swiping left on it in the pop-over.

 Styles